joergschultzelutter/mowas-pwb/docs/ADDITIONAL_INFO.md

 - This program uses native MOWAS data.
 All warning messages are in German - there does not seem to be an international message warning interface.
 - Obviously, the current version of this program does not scale and cannot support multiple user's needs with just one program instance.
 - As the MOWAS APIs are not officially available to end users, government authorities might either terminate the services without notice and / or change the format settings of the services that are currently exposed (but not officially available to end users)
 - Although all MOWAS messages do contain warncell references (which allows the program's DAPNET part to use the region's abbreviated region description), certain messages do contain invalid warncell identifiers.
 If such an case is encountered, MOWAS will use the (lenghty) original regional description instead.
-For DAPNET messages, the program will try to shorten that description by remmoving some clutter from that message.
+For DAPNET messages, the program will try to shorten that description by removing some clutter from that message.
 - If you want to use this program for a different country's warning system:
     - remove the call for retrieving the 'warncell' information - this one is only relevant to German users
     - replace the MOWAS module with your country's native warn system parser code